Beckn-One/DEG/outputs/10_Conceptual_Refactor_Proposal.md

 }
 ```

-**Note**: EnergyIntent (e.g., "charge 20 kWh by 6 PM, minimize cost") is used by EV user's app to select this contract, but is not part of Beckn schema.
+**Note**: EnergyIntent (e.g., "charge 20 kWh by 6 PM, minimize cost") is used in `discover` calls by EV user's app to find matching contracts, but is not part of Beckn schema beyond discover calls.

 ---